openharmony/third_party_cangjie_compiler/README.md

 Cangjie is a general-purpose programming language designed for all-scenario application development, balancing development efficiency and runtime performance while providing a great programming experience.
 Cangjie features concise and efficient syntax, multi-paradigm programming, and type safety.
 For more information, please refer to the [Cangjie Language Development Guide](https://cangjie-lang.cn/docs?url=%2F1.0.0%2Fuser_manual%2Fsource_zh_cn%2Ffirst_understanding%2Fbasic.html) and the [Cangjie Programming Language White Paper](https://cangjie-lang.cn/docs?url=%2F0.53.18%2Fwhite_paper%2Fsource_zh_cn%2Fcj-wp-abstract.html).

 This repository provides the source code for the Cangjie compiler, which consists of two main parts: the compiler frontend and modified open-source LLVM components.
 The latter includes the LLVM backend, opt optimizer, llc, ld linker, and debugger.
 For details on third-party dependencies, see the [Third-Party Library Documentation](./third_party/README.md).

+## Architecture

 The overall architecture is shown below:

 ![Architecture Diagram](figures/Compiler_Architecture_Diagram.png)